VinniciusPS/VinniciusPS/README.md

 ---

 Hi, my name is **Vinnicius Pereira**.
-I'm a data analyst with experience in financial data and transactional data.
-I like to be around people and I am fulfilled when I can help them through good information.
-Knowledge and respect for others is the key that changes everything.
+I'm a professional with 5 years of experience in data analysis with Python, Power BI, SQL and Excel.

 ---